scaceres21/pulp_application_fsgsp/README.md

-# pulp_application_fsgsp
+# PuLP application to the FSGSP

-This repo shows the optimisation of the flowshop group scheduling problem using the PuLP module and CPLEX solver in Python 3.8..
+This repo shows the optimisation of the flowshop group scheduling problem (FSGSP) using the PuLP module and CPLEX solver in Python 3.8..